 Step 3: Make payments on time for 25 years to get your loans forgiven.
 Pay any potential tax bills related to your loan forgiveness.

-Two and a half decades is a long time to wait, but at least there is light at the end of the tunnel.
-By keeping up with payments, rest assured your Parent PLUS Loans will be forgiven eventually.
+Two and a half decades is a long time to wait, but at least there’s a light at the end of the tunnel.
+By keeping up with payments, you can eventually get Parent PLUS loan forgiveness.